-The Fundamental Unit of Electric Charge (The Millikan Oil Drop Experiment)

-The Universal Gravitational Constant (The Cavendish Experiment)

-The Speed of Light (Foucault's Method)

-The Speed of Light (Ole Roemer's Method)

-Electron Spin Resonance

-The Hall Effect

-The Zeeman Effect

-Nuclear Spectroscopy of Materials

-The Index of Refraction of Air

-The Sodium Doublet

-The Mass of the Neutron
+The Fundamental Unit of Electric Charge (The Millikan Oil Drop Experiment) The Universal Gravitational Constant (The Cavendish Experiment) The Speed of Light (Foucault's Method) The Speed of Light (Ole Roemer's Method) Electron Spin Resonance The Hall Effect The Zeeman Effect Nuclear Spectroscopy of Materials The Index of Refraction of Air The Sodium Doublet The Mass of the Neutron

-&lt;sup>1This experiment requires training in the use of a telescope to time the eclipses of Io.

-&lt;sup>2This experiment requires as a pre-requisite successful completion of the half-life experiment.

-&lt;sup>3This experiment requires use of an excel spreadsheet maintained by Dr. Sudol.
+- This experiment requires training in the use of a telescope to time the emersion of Io from eclipse and can only be completed when Jupiter is available in the night sky. - This experiment requires successful completion of the half-life experiment as a pre-requisite. - This experiment requires use of an excel spreadsheet for calculating the index of refraction of air available from the instructor.